WeR-stats/workshop-setup_cloud_machine_data_science/README.md

   <a name="droplet-without-ssh-key"/>

 ### Create Your First *droplet*
-  - Click the green "Create" button in the top right
+  - Click the green *Create* button in the top right
-  - Click "Droplet" from the unfolding menu
+  - Click *Droplets* from the unfolding menu
   - For the installation step, you should create a VPS which is at least 2GB RAM, because a few packages require more than 1GB RAM to compile.
 You can always change up or down either number of CPUs or amount of RAM later.
      For the moment being, choose the following (moving top to bottom):
     - Image / Distributions: `Ubuntu 18.04.x x64`